Art-n-MathS/DASOS/Readme.txt

 -opt <on/off>                  Enables/Disables the optimisation that uses Integral Images to discard empty chunks of voxels during polygonisation.
 By default the optimisation is enabled.

--map <type> <outputName>       The available types are: "NON-EMPTY_VOXELS", "DENSITY", "THICKNESS", "FIRST_PATCH", "LAST_PATCH", "HYPERSPECTRAL_MEAN", "NDVI", "LOWEST_RETURN"
+-map <type> <outputName>       The available types are: "NON-EMPTY_VOXELS", "DENSITY", "THICKNESS", "FIRST_PATCH", "LAST_PATCH", "HYPERSPECTRAL_MEAN", "NDVI", "LOWEST_RETURN", "AVERAGE_HEIGHT_DIFFERENCE", "HEIGHT"

 -map HYPERSPECTRAL <band> <outputName> The hyperspectral map needs an extra parameter defining which band will be outputed